WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/index.md

-# Welcome to Summer Guild 2018!
+## Welcome to the WiTNY Summer Guild 2018!!

 Your week will be spent PHRASING PHRASING.

 Phrasing phrasing.

+### Location

+We are hosted at Microsoft NYC.
+LOCATION LOCATION MAP EMBED.
+Train and bus information.

+### Schedule

+To see more about each day's schedules and activities, click the following links.

 * [DAY 1](monday.md)
 * [DAY 2](tuesday.md)